SOTETO/docu/pages/03.how-to/04.oauth2-handshake/default.md

 ---
 # OAuth2 Handshake
 Setting up the OAuth2 handshake requires two steps:
 (1) You need to register your microservice as an OAuth2 client in _Drops_.
-To do so, you have to contact the administrator of the Pool<sup>2</sup> and please her / him to add your microservice to the _Drops_ database.
+To do so, you have to contact the administrator of the Heureka! architecture and please her / him to add your microservice to the _Drops_ database.
 If you setup a development system, you are the administrator by yourself.
 In that case consider the description below.
 (2) You have to implement your part of the handshake.

 The OAuth handshake implements only the **exchange of user data**.
 It does **not** implements a users session for your microservice.
 Thus, after implementing the OAuth handshake, you will have access to the user data and you can **use the libraries you know** to implement a **session for the user and your microservice**.